 Frequently Asked Questions

-- Official transcripts from each undergraduate and graduate school(s) attended.
-Transcripts should be sent directly by the Registrar's Office at the college(s) or school(s) involved to the Professional Institute for Educators(320 S. Broad Street Philadelphia, PA 19102).
-For transcripts from outside the United States, please refer to the instructions in the transcript section for international students available on the UArts website at
+- Order official transcripts from each undergraduate and graduate school(s) attended.
+Transcripts should be sent directly by the Registrar's Office by mail or secure email to the Professional Institute for Educators, 320 S. Broad St., Philadelphia, PA 19102 or .

 Application materials can be submitted to the Division of Continuing Studies in the following ways:

 - Walk‐in: Terra Hall, 211 S. Broad Street, 9th Floor, Rm 901

 - Mail - USPS: Professional Institute for Educators, The University of the Arts, 320 S. Broad Street, Philadelphia, PA 19102